manifoldfinance/mevETH2/src/src/MevEth.sol/contract.MevEth.md

 ### pendingStakingModule
-The pending staking module when a new module has been comitted but not finalized.
+The pending staking module when a new module has been committed but not finalized.

 ```solidity